MyZenKey/sp-sdk-ios/README.md

 ## Pre-release Git Access

-While the SDK is under development, we recommend maintaining the Provider SDK source code as a [git submodule][submodules].
-If that is not possible, download the source [here][projectVerifyLogin] and place it in your project directory.
+While the SDK is under development, we recommend maintaining the Provider SDK source code as a [git submodule][https://git-scm.com/docs/git-submodule].
+If that is not possible, download the source [here][https://git.xcijv.net/sp-sdk/sp-sdk-ios] and place it in your project directory.

 ```bash
 git submodule add https://git.xcijv.net/sp-sdk/sp-sdk-ios